leaf-ai/platform-services/README.md

 # Purpose

-This proof of concept implementation is intended as a means by which the LEAF team can experiment with features of PaaS and SaaS platforms provided by third parties.
+This proof of concept (PoC) implementation is intended as a means by which the LEAF team can experiment with features of Service Mesh, PaaS, and SaaS platforms provided by third parties.
 This project serves as a way of exercising non cognizant services so that code can be openly shared while testing external services and technologies, and for support in relation to external open source offerings in a public support context.

+In its current form the PoC is used to deploy two main services, an experiment service and a downstream service.
+These services are provisioned with a gRPC API and leverage an Authorizationm Athentication, and Accounting (AAA) capability and an Observability platform integration to services offered by thrid parties.

 # Installation